 Public Speaking Body Language

-Our Speaking Body
+Your Speaking Body

-It impacts on the effectiveness of what we have to say.
+It impacts on the effectiveness of what you have to say.
 And it will reinforce the message.
 Or distract from it.

 Let’s look at how our body speaks.

 Standing with feet slightly apart is a good default position to adopt.
 It gives stability and helps to stop involuntary swaying.
 A steady stance conveys an air of confidence and authority.

 Nervous speakers sometimes stand on one leg with the other hiding behind it.
 Shy leg syndrome!
 This means that they are supporting most of their weight on the one leg.
 It looks odd and isn’t good for stability.

 Again, this is often the result of nerves, although some think it adds dynamism to their performance.
 The reality is that it can become distracting very quickly.

 Movement is best kept for when it can enhance your words.
 For example, if comparing two aspects of something, just moving a couple of feet to one side while saying, “On the other hand …” can help to reinforce the contrast.

 Your upper limbs are very useful for making meaningful gestures when presenting.
 After all, no fishing trip would be complete without us catching a fish this big!

 However, it can be difficult not to wave your arms around without realising it.
 It may be OK if talking about windmills, but otherwise it becomes distracting very quickly and so should be avoided.